dkmiller321/LANtern/README.md

-# LAN Monitor
+# LANtern

-A powerful network monitoring application that scans your local network, tracks device presence, and provides a web dashboard - similar to a simplified FingBox.
+A powerful network monitoring application that scans your local network, tracks device presence, and provides a web dashboard

 ## Features